 Before You Jump Into Self-Publishing...
-In the brave new world of publishing, you have more choices than ever before.
+In the brave new world of publishing, you have more choices than ever.
 Are you better off to bypass the "traditional" system?
-Self-pub offers many empowering advantages, but (apparent) empowerment is not always a good thing if you're not prepared to treat it like a business.
+Self-pub offers many advantages, but that (apparent) empowerment is not always a good thing if you don't treat it like a business.

 The Quintessential Query.
-When you submit your work to an agent or publisher, you'll probably need to send a query; it's the most important letter that you will ever write.
-Learn the ten essential elements that will help you get to a "yes."
+When you submit your work to an agent or publisher, you'll probably need to send a query.
+It's the most important single-page document that you will ever write.
+Learn the ten essential elements that will help you get to a yes.

 What NOT to Say to an Agent or Editor.
 No how matter how good your story, or how awesome your execution, it might not be enough.
 You still have to sell this thing.
 Learn what to say, and - very importantly - what NOT to say, when pitching your book.

 Let’s Read That Publishing Contract.
 So after years of struggle, you’ve finally landed an offer from a publisher.
 Great!
 Should you accept it?
 Do you even understand it?
 We will look over a typical contract, line by line.
 What’s good, what’s bad, and what’s worth fighting for.